TL;DR

 2. Enterprise Sales Compensation Plan Template

-Enterprise sales involve complex, high-value deals with extended sales cycles.
-Compensation plans should reflect the strategic nature of these sales and the collaborative efforts required.
+Enterprise sales involve complex, high-value deals with long sales cycles.
+Compensation should reflect the strategic, collaborative nature of these deals.

 Structure: